Turtle-art/Bank/README.md

 * Building consistent and maintainable REST APIs
 * Generating type-safe HTTP clients for external services
 * Providing reliable and well-documented APIs based on industry-standard OpenAPI specifications

-I can create that **visual summary** next, showing server vs client generation and multi-file combination, if you want.
-Do you want me to make it?